rintoj/hypergraph-storage/README.md

 ## Cloud Firestore

-@hgraph/storage provides robust support for Google Cloud Firestore as an alternative to SQL databases.
+This library supports Google Cloud Firestore as an alternative to SQL databases.
+The same repository patterns and most query methods work identically, making it easy to switch between backends or use both in the same application.

 ### Installation